- Traveling in the Second Half of the Year

 We spent our days island hopping from one deserted island to the next, only ever meeting a handful of fishermen each day.
 The lush green islands were healthy due to the recent rainy season making it the perfect time for hiking and exploring these uninhabited islands.

-Recommended by Roshni of The Wanderlust Within.
+Recommended by Roshni of.

 Tokyo, Kyoto or Osaka (Japan)